 Data Volume Architecture

 The complete set of LADEE NMS data will be archived in PDS in a single bundle in the PDS4 standard.
-In the outline below, each .tab, .txt. and .pdf file is assumed to have an .xml label file with the same filename base, which is not mentioned in the outline.
+In the outline below, each .csv, .txt. and .pdf file is assumed to have an .xml label file with the same filename base, which is not mentioned in the outline.
 Labels for other types of files are mentioned explicitly.

 Root Level of NMS Bundle